kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - correct rare local interface states;
 - adapt the appearance to an existing website theme.

-Native JS is only needed for additional design behavior on top standard contract, but not as the main way to customize texts and styles.
+Custom JS is only needed for additional design behavior on top of the standard contract, but not as the main way to customize texts and styles.

 ## Recommended Personalization Path

 The practically safe order is:

-1. Create a custom copy of `CookieBannerRevision` rather than editing boxed edition directly.
+1. Create a custom copy of `CookieBannerRevision` rather than editing the boxed revision directly.
-2. Select base `banner_variant`, `consent_ui_variant` and `text_preset`.
+2. Select the base `banner_variant`, `consent_ui_variant` and `text_preset`.
 3. Adjust colors via `color_preset` and `custom_*_color`.
 4. Adjust the padding and transparency.
 5. Check mobile overrides separately from the desktop version.
-6. Only after this connect `custom_css_url` if standard fields registration is not enough.
+6. Only after this, connect `custom_css_url` if the standard customization fields are not enough.

 ## What is visible in the administrative panel

-In the administrative panel, the `Редакции cookie-баннера` section is already divided into semantic blocks:
+In the administrative panel, the `Cookie banner revisions` section is already divided into semantic blocks:

-- `Тексты`;
+- `Texts`;
-- `Варианты отображения`;
+- `Display options`;
-- `Визуальная настройка`;
+- `Visual customization`;
-- `Видимость и кнопка закрытия`;
+- `Visibility and close button`;
-- `Устаревшие поля совместимости`.
+- `Deprecated compatibility fields`.

 Color fields use the browser's native color selection, so the basic personalization can be done without manually entering all the values.